TimHanewich/centauri/research/communication/readme2.md

             - Bit 2: *reserved*
             - Bit 1: `0` (packet identifier)
             - Bit 0: `0` (packet identifier)
-        - Idle Throttle: 1 byte
+        - Idle Throttle: 2 bytes
-        - Max Throttle: 1 byte
+        - Max Throttle: 2 bytes
-        - Max Pitch Rate, in degrees per second (Rate Mode): 1 byte
+        - Max Pitch Rate, in degrees per second (Rate Mode): 1 byte (*this is interpretted literally... i.e. a value of 30 would be 30 degrees/second*)
-        - Max Roll Rate, in degrees per second (Rate Mode): 1 byte
+        - Max Roll Rate, in degrees per second (Rate Mode): 1 byte (*this is interpretted literally... i.e. a value of 30 would be 30 degrees/second*)
-        - Max Yaw Rate, in degrees per second (Rate Mode): 1 byte
+        - Max Yaw Rate, in degrees per second (Rate Mode): 1 byte (*this is interpretted literally... i.e. a value of 30 would be 30 degrees/second*)
-        - Max Pitch Angle (Angle Mode): 1 byte
+        - Max Pitch Angle (Angle Mode): 1 byte (*this is interpretted literally... i.e. a value of 30 would be 30 degrees*)
-        - Max Roll angle (Angle Mode): 1 byte
+        - Max Roll angle (Angle Mode): 1 byte (*this is interpretted literally... i.e. a value of 30 would be 30 degrees*)
         - XOR-chain based checksum
     - PID Settings Update
         - Metadata byte: